ng-Classic/ng-classic/docs/DEVELOPER.md

 #### Cache

-When making changes to Angular packages and testing in a local library/project you need to run `ng cache disable` to disable the Angular CLI disk cache.
+When making changes to Angular Classicpackages and testing in a local library/project you need to run `ng cache disable` to disable the Angular ClassicCLI disk cache.
 If you are making changes that are not reflected in your locally served library/project, verify if you have [CLI Cache](https://angular.io/guide/workspace-config#cache-options) disabled.

-#### Invoking the Angular CLI
+#### Invoking the Angular ClassicCLI

-The Angular CLI needs to be invoked using Node.js [`--preserve-symlinks`](https://nodejs.org/api/cli.html#--preserve-symlinks) flag.
+The Angular ClassicCLI needs to be invoked using Node.js [`--preserve-symlinks`](https://nodejs.org/api/cli.html#--preserve-symlinks) flag.
 Otherwise the symbolic links will be resolved using their real path which causes node module resolution to fail.

 ```sh
 node --preserve-symlinks --preserve-symlinks-main node_modules/@angular-classic/cli/lib/init.js serve